 The point of these is that spotting something that's 46 feet long from 10,000 feet has the possibility of errors.
 I've been encouraging people to draw diagrams of what they actually saw, set in some context where scale can be judged.
 Like an F/A-18 cockpit.
 What would the Tic-Tac look like from the Pilot's point of view?

 And then, if we want to eliminate non-advanced-technology, what do other things look like in that same context?
-Birds, balloons, small planes, white waves.
+Birds, balloons, small planes, white waves, and canopy reflections.